Al Shaqab: Intercultural communication through events

-Educational Programs at Al Shaqab
+Educational programs at Al Shaqab

 Al Shaqab offers educational workshops and training sessions for visitors of all ages and nationalities.
 These programs teach participants about the care, breeding, and training of Arabian horses, which emphasize their historical and cultural significance in Qatar.
 For example, workshops include hands-on demonstrations of traditional horse grooming techniques, which reflect centuries-old Qatari customs (Adelman & Thompson, 2017).
 International visitors often describe these sessions as eye-opening experiences that deepen their appreciation for Qatari heritage.
 Such initiatives preserve local knowledge and create opportunities for meaningful cultural exchange.

-Global Partnerships and Cultural Collaboration
+Global partnerships and cultural collaboration

 Al Shaqab collaborates with organizations like the International Federation for Equestrian Sports (FEI) to promote equine welfare and cultural understanding.
 These partnerships showcase Qatar’s dedication to both traditional and modern values in equestrian sports.
 For instance, joint efforts with FEI focus on improving horse welfare standards, which is a shared goal across different cultures (Rogers et al., 2023).
 These collaborations also feature the Arabian horse as a global symbol of excellence and cultural heritage, which bridges gaps between nations and cultivating mutual respect.